ManuelNavarroGarcia/cpsplines/README.md

 ```
 git clone https://github.com/ManuelNavarroGarcia/cpsplines.git
-cd csplines
+cd cpsplines
 ```

-2. To install the dependencies, there are two options according to `conda` is used or not:
+2. To install the dependencies, there are two options according to your installation preferences:

 * Create and activate a virtual environment with `conda` (recommended)